Sierra High Route 2017 part 2

 Mexican food at the Bonanza, two beers, and the familiar Dow Villa.

 A note about safety: Events can turn seriously bad in the off-trail wilderness very fast.
-The majority of people die because of uniformed decisions.
+The majority of people die because of uninformed decisions.
 The many hazards include river crossings, bad falls and hypothermia.
 At a minimum, you should carry printed maps and know how to use them; have extensive knowledge of backcountry safety, first aid and best practices; and leave a trip plan with others in case you go missing.
 I also think that a personal locator beacon is important.
 Read, take classes, gain experience with small practice trips first.
 BE SAFE !!!